-* Under New York State law, withdrawals used to pay elementary or secondary school tuition, registered apprenticeship program expenses, or qualified education loan repayments are considered non-qualified distributions and will require the recapture of any New York State tax benefits that had accrued on contributions.
+* Under New York State law, withdrawals used to pay elementary or secondary school tuition or qualified education loan repayments are considered non-qualified distributions and will require the recapture of any New York State tax benefits that had accrued on contributions.